rowanmoul/ArchSecureDualBoot/README.md

 Here is an example: `HOOKS="base udev autodetect keyboard modconf block filesystems tpm2_encrypt encrypt fsck"`
 Hooks are run in the order listed in the config file for each of the four parts of the boot process (Eg. All early hooks are run in this order, then all main hooks, etc).

+You also want to add the filesystem module(s) for the filesystem you are using for your USB drive partition to `MODULES`.
+The filesystem you are using for your encrypted luksContainer should get auto detected for you, but if you are using a filesystem other than that you need to tell `mkinitcpio` to load it.
+For example, if your drive is fat32 add `fat vfat` to `MODULES`.
+If you do not do this, `tpm2_encrypt` will not be able to mount your drive and it will fall back to a passphrase prompt.

 #### bitlocker_windows_boot

 This hook needs a little more explanation as to why it is needed, although the actual implementation is extremely straightforward and again will not be discussed in detail.
 Just look at the hook file, it's only a couple lines.